SureliBhoutmange/cs50p-project/README.md

-#CS50P-Project:- Tic Tac Toe
+**CS50P-Project:- Tic Tac Toe**
-<ins><ins>
 my final project for the CS50P Python course.
 Video Demo:  <URL HERE>
 Description:
 The Tic Tac Toe Game is a classic two-player game implemented using Python in a simple text-based/console interface.
 The goal of the game is to provide an interactive experience for two users who take turns to place their symbols (X or O) on a 3×3 grid.

 The game is built to handle player input, check for valid moves, and determine the game result (win, loss, or draw) based on the current state of the board.